chelseakomlo/mls-protocol/draft-ietf-mls-protocol.md

   tree the provisional GroupContext, to update the ratchet tree and generate the `commit_secret`:

-  * Apply the DirectPath to the tree, as described in
+  * Apply the UpdatePath to the tree, as described in
     {{synchronizing-views-of-the-tree}}, and store `key_package` at the
     Committer's leaf.